-The absence of any clear division of labour makes for the centralization of authority in the hands of the head nurse who in consequence has autonomy with reference to the problem of allocation.
+ation of authority in the hands of the head nurse who in consequence has autonomy with reference to the problem of allocation.
 Thus given that authority rests with the head nurse, it may be seen that she has two possible modes of proceding.
 She may use her authority to allocate personnel or she may allow this to go on automatically, in which case the nurses take the initiative in deciding what to do, and only intervene when no one is available to carry out some important task.
 Later in this chapter we will attempt to explain the conditions under which each of these strategies is employed.